GideonBear/solarsystem/README.md

 I then fetched and hardcoded the mass of all 9 bodies (incl. sun).

 After some time, and only(!) two small bugs I am now looking at a live 3d representation of Mercury circling around the sun!
-I am extremely suprised that there were no real issues, and that all the formulas were correct the first time.
+I am extremely surprised that there were no real issues, and that all the formulas were correct the first time.
 This saves a lot of time.
+Adding the other planets is easy enough.

+## Inaccuracies

+I also made a system to see my model and the actual data diverge.

+After making the model apply gravity from every body to every other body, Mercury is still very inaccurate, but the far-away planets are fine.

+I just realized I should probably render the actual positions as well, that would be fun!
+I made them render transparently, which showed inaccuracies visually nicely.

+## Conclusion
+// TODO: waardes insplicen in de text
+It's surprisingly accurate, for a long time!
+I am noticing that there's often some inaccuracy during a cycle, that resets when the planet is in its original position again.
+The actual (permanent) inaccuracies only start to form around [TODO].

+Interesting to note is that far-away planets are generally just more accurate, both for the temporary cycle-inaccuracies as for the permanent fleeting inaccuracies.

+Also funny is that modeling only the gravity of the sun to the planets (instead of the sun and all other planets) has little to no effect.